kb1ooo/JHU_Ragnar_2022/README.md

 ### Latest updates:

+9/13
+* Check-in is live.
+Let me know if you didn't get an email
+* I forwarded the info on the houses.

+9/12
+* I have the spreadsheet going [here.]()  Please update with your paces if you need to or haven't given them to me yet.
+Probably best to err on the side of faster.
+It would suck to get to the end of your leg and not have your van there yet.
+* I'm realizing that at least one of our cars will be parked at Enterprise, and it's just me, Adriana, and Chris with cars.
+So there should be room at the houses if Mike and Jason want to come there instead.

 9/11
 * It looks like we'll be going with 11 runners.
 Mike W, Jason, and I will each be taking an extra leg.